-At Sojourn where I lead, we use several different checklists.
+At Sojourn Church Midtown where I lead, we use several different checklists for training.
 This first one covers the essential policies and procedures we want every volunteer who serves in children's ministry to be aware of.
 These are the most basic things that you don't want to leave out of your training.
 I've attached a free sample checklist of general policies and procedures that incorporates each of the basics overviewed below.

 Once again, here is the free sample checklist of general policies and procedures from Gospel Centered Family.
 Our goal in providing a resource like this for free is to serve you.
 Please take it and use it as you are thinking through policies for your own church community.

 What key policies have I missed?
 What would you add?
 Leave a comment below to let me know.